kailaix/ADCME.jl/docs/src/julia_customop.md

 # Julia Custom Operators

+!!! warning
+    Currently, embedding Julia suffers from multithreading issues: calling Julia from a non-Julia thread is not supported in ADCME.
+When TensorFlow kernel codes are executed concurrently, it is difficult to invoke the Julia functions.
+See [issue](https://github.com/kailaix/ADCME.jl/issues/8).

 In scientific and engineering applications, the operators provided by `TensorFlow` are not sufficient for high performance computing.
 In addition, constraining oneself to `TensorFlow` environment sacrifices the powerful scientific computing ecosystems provided by other languages such as `Julia` and `Python`.
 For example, one might want to code a finite volume method for a sophisticated fluid dynamics problem; it is hard to have the flexible syntax to achieve this goal, obtain performance boost from existing fast solvers such as AMG, and benefit from many other third-party packages within `TensorFlow`.
 This motivates us to find a way to "plugin" custom operators to `TensorFlow`.